centuryhopper/CustomNugetPackages/HandyBlazorComponents/README.md

                     o => @<input class="form-control" @bind="o.Description" placeholder="Enter Description" />
                 },
               };
+      - RenderModeFragments: Dictionary<string, RenderFragment<TestClass>> or Dictionary<string, RenderFragment> (each key value pair would have the column name as the key and html code as the value)
+        - example: see above

+You are responsible for passing in the correct input type when editing, otherwise an error may occur

 - **MultiSelectCheckboxList**:
   - This is a dropdown list consisting of a colllection of strings that you can select multiple